-- Phase 1 (2014~2015) : System Design and Algorithm Development - Phase 2 (2016~2017) : Implementation and Integration - Phase 3 (2018~2019) : In-orbit Ground Test and Preparation of Normal Operation
+- Phase 1 (2014~2015): System Design and Algorithm Development - Phase 2 (2016~2017): Implementation and Integration - Phase 3 (2018~2019): In-orbit Ground Test and Preparation of Normal Operation

-Currently the project is in stage of Phase 2 as scheduled and the Critical design review(CDR) of the project was carried out in December 2016.
+Currently the project is in stage of Phase 3 as scheduled.
 The Figure 3.3 displays the time schedule of Geo-KOMPSAT-2A ground segment development, which might be modified according to the Geo-KOMPSAT-2A satellite development progress and budgeting for this project.